pranall/SQL-Foundation/README.md

 # SQL-Foundation
 This repository contains basic SQL queries practiced using MySQL on the `parks_and_recreation.employee_demographics` table.

-# SQL Practice: 2.
-SELECT and DISTINCT
+# 2. SELECT and DISTINCT

 ## Covered Concepts
 - Selecting all columns using `SELECT *`